Anti-Harassment Bullying and Discrimination Policy

 The Society commits to ensure that:

-A framework is provided for colleagues to seek support in order to resolve concerns about unrespectable behaviour, harassment and bullying, and where an issue occurs colleagues feel confident in challenging inappropriate behaviour in a responsible way, or to raise complaints using the procedure that follows.
+- A framework is provided for colleagues to seek support in order to resolve concerns about disrespectful behaviour, harassment and bullying, and where an issue occurs colleagues feel confident in challenging inappropriate behaviour in a responsible way, or to raise complaints using one of the various ways to report a concern.

 This policy applies to all colleagues (whether employed on a full-time, part-time, fixed term or permanent basis), as well as agency staff and contractors.